-Topic Answer Summary OSHA 28 3 YES Employers with three or more employees are required to have worker's compensation coverage.
+Торіс Answer Summary Workers Compensation YES Employers with three (3) or more employees are required to have worker's compensation coverage.
 Seasonal and part-time employees count for determining coverage, as do any family/neighbors that are paid wages.
 More details.
-OSHA 123 Once an employer receives a Notice of Accident (NOA) form from an employee, agent of an employee, or direct supervisor, the employer has to notify the insurance carrier within 72 hours.
-Employers then work with their insurance carrier to submit the Employer's First Report of Injury or Illness (FROI) form to the state Workers' Compensation Administration within 10 days for any injury/illness resulting in more than 7 days of missed work (whether consecutive or not).
+Employees must submit a Notice of Accident (NOA) form following an accident or occupational disease sustained at work, which should be posted along with or next to the Workers Compensation Act poster in the workplace.
+Once an employer receives a NOA form from an employee, agent of an employee, or direct supervisor, the employer has to notify the insurance carrier within 72 hours.
+Employers then work with their insurance carrier to submit the Employer's First Report of Injury or Illness (FROI) form to the state Workers' Compensation Administration within ten (10) days for any injury/illness resulting in more than 7 days of missed work (whether consecutive or not).
 You cannot retaliate against employees for seeking worker's compensation benefits.
 More details.
-Workers YES New Mexico has adopted all OSHA standards, so dairy farms in the state need to comply with the applicable federal standards (see the federal portion of the factsheet).
+New Mexico has adopted all OSHA standards, so dairy farms in the state need to comply with the applicable federal standards (see the federal portion of the factsheet).
 Similar to federal OSHA, New Mexico OSHA has a general duty clause that requires employers to provide employees a workplace free from recognized hazards that can cause death or serious physical harm.
 In addition, New Mexico OSHA has adopted state-specific standards that dairy farms need to follow.
-All farms: Compensation 27 Emergency medical care - If the nearest hospital or clinic is far away, someone needs to be trained in first aid.
+OSHA YES All farms: Emergency medical care - If the nearest hospital or clinic is far away, someone needs to be trained in first aid.
 And there needs to be first aid supplies readily available.
 If people may be exposed to corrosive materials, you need quickly accessible eye and body-wash stations.
 Retaliation - Cannot fire or discriminate against employees that file a complaint or testify in any situation relating to the Occupational Health and Safety Act.
 Housing YES / NO New Mexico law does not explicitly address standards for permanent agricultural housing, though general landlord/tenant or public health laws may apply.
 Employers should follow best practices when providing housing - which includes, at minimum, a written housing agreement and properly maintaining the facilities.
 The FARM HR Manual has guidance around best practices for agricultural worker housing.